Battle in Shakhtarsk Raion: Marynivka

 Marynivka is a border town located in the southern Donetsk Oblast.
 Its position on the border made control of it important to maintaining insurgent supply-lines.
 Insurgents launched an offensive on National Guard of Ukraine positions in the town on 16 July, after breaking through encirclement by government forces in neighbouring Stepanivka.
 Fighting also spread to the nearby village of Tarany.
 During this offensive, the insurgents used tanks, mortars, and anti-tank missiles against government forces.
 Insurgents held Marynivka until the National Guard was able to repel their offensive and force them to retreat to Stepanivka.
 Later on, the insurgents said that had recaptured Marynivka.
 Insurgent spokesman Sergei Kavtaradze said that one insurgent had been killed, while fifteen were injured.
 Insurgent commander Igor Girkin said that DPR insurgents destroyed two Ukrainian armoured vehicles and captured one.

 Ukrainian forces came under continued attack by the insurgents in Marynivka, despite managing to hold onto control of it on 16 July.
 On the day after the first insurgent offensive, government forces repelled another four attacks, and destroyed three tanks, two armoured personnel carriers, and two other combat vehicles.
 Mortar fire from Russia rained down on the Marynivka border crossing on 25 July.
 Government forces said they shot down at least three Russian unmanned aerial vehicles on the same day.
 Insurgents said that they left the area on 31 July, after near-constant fighting with government forces.
 Despite this, Ukrainian positions in and around Marynivka were shelled by Grad rockets and mortars on 1 August.

-Insurgents launched a new offensive on Marynivka on 14 August.
-After fierce fighting with government forces in the vicinity of the border crossing, the town was captured by the insurgents.
+On 7 August separatist and Russian volunteer forces attacked Ukrainian positions in the area of Marynivka and Stepanivka.
+On 12 August, supported by two T-72 tanks, they attacked positions of the Ukrainian 30th Brigade near the village of Nykyforove.
+After reaching Snizhne and uniting with the local garrison, on 13 August the separatist troops attacked Stepanivka, forcing Ukrainian troops there to retreat.
+One battalion of the brigade remained encircled in the area of Bokove-Platove, but was rescued by a raid conducted by Ukrainian forces stationed in Lutuhyne.
+Insurgents launched a new offensive on Marynivka on 14 August and captured the town after fierce fighting with government forces in the vicinity of the border crossing.